yvt/rlsf/README.md

    You should consider using a thread-caching memory allocator (e.g., TCMalloc, jemalloc) if achieving a maximal throughput in a highly concurrent environment is desired.

- - **Free blocks cannot be returned to the underlying memory system efficiently.** Note that they are still reclaimed for future allocations by the same allocator, and no space is actually lost.

  - **Segregated freelists with constant-time lookup cause internal fragmentation proportional to free block sizes.** The `SLLEN` paramter